 - Cultural Cringe: Some of his books deals with NRIs (non-residential-Indians) having a culture shock towards India, feeling that it's too vulgar and unsophisticated.
 They are usually unsympathetic and soon experience Character Development while some locals reluctantly admit that he has a point.

 - Defictionalization: The song in the book, The Ground Beneath Her Feet became an actual U2 ballad.

-- Historical-Domain Character: Many of his books tend to be partly Historical Fiction so you occassionally see actual historical figures mix with fictional characters.
+- Historical Domain Character: Many of his books tend to be partly Historical Fiction so you occasionally see actual historical figures mix with fictional characters.
 The most notorious is of course the fantastic section of The Satanic Verses.